bbarad/Live2D/readme.md

 python3 live_2d/__init__.py --port=$LIVE2D_PORT
 ```

 __This application currently does not do any user authentication.
-Ensure that the port you choose is only accessible on the network.
+Ensure that the port you choose is only accessible on a secure network.
 For additional security, make sure that the port is not exposed at all, and that the website can only be viewed from the local machine.__

 This will launch the [Tornado](https://www.tornadoweb.org/en/stable/) server.
 After this, the website can be viewed in any modern browser (any with support for [websockets](https://caniuse.com/#feat=websockets)) at `http://$HOSTNAME:$LIVE2D_PORT` (or `http://$HOSTNAME` if you used port `8080`, or `http://localhost:$LIVE2D_PORT` if you are viewing on the same machine the server is running on).
 It is recommended to run the server in a detachable session (`screen` or `tmux` can help with this) in order to allow it run to for long periods of time - under ideal circumstances, the server should be able to do many live 2d classifications between re-initializations.